passa9/triangular-arbitrage-HitBTC/README.md

-# HitBTC_Triangulation
+# Triangular arbitrage HitBTC
-Triangulation between more than 700 pairs on the HitBTC exchange.
+Triangular arbitrage between more than 700 pairs on the HitBTC exchange.

 Example input:
  - Start coin: BTC